ETCDEVTeam/sidekick-tx2poa/README.md

 ### Notes

 1. I'm not sure if this'll actually work.
+2. I don't know if it will be very scalable.
-2. It depends on using `tx.data/input` in a hacky way; instead of using it as compiled contract code it just uses it as a messenging service.
+3. It depends on using `tx.data/input` in a hacky way; instead of using it as compiled contract code it just uses it as a messenging service.
-3. Depends on geth making the following IPC modules available `--ipc-apis=personal,miner,eth,web3,debug`.
+4. Depends on geth making the following IPC modules available `--ipc-apis=personal,miner,eth,web3,debug`.
-4. We have to use transactions instead of just header `extraData` because that field is limited to 32 bytes and signature hashes are 65.
+5. We have to use transactions instead of just header `extraData` because that field is limited to 32 bytes and signature hashes are 65.
 This is kind of annoying because it would be a lot simpler to just include the signature in the header.
-5. It's far faster to use an already-unlocked account for the authorities to sign block hashes.
+6. It's far faster to use an already-unlocked account for the authorities to sign block hashes.
 However, this compromises the public `eth` module from being used as a public RPC endpoint.
 This is a bummer.
 It means that only Minion nodes are safe to use as RPC endpoints.